Individual Electoral Registration

 - Homeless people who have a local connection.

-The Register of Electors is changed each autumn and published on 1 December, after we have completed our annual research of all Bournemouth households.
+The Register of Electors is changed each autumn and published on 1 December.
+This is after we have completed our annual research of all Bournemouth households.
 It’s also updated on the first working day of each month under a rolling registration scheme.

 There are two Registers.
 Why?